postcss/postcss-reporter/README.md

 A PostCSS plugin to `console.log()` the messages (warnings, etc.) registered by other PostCSS plugins.

+---

+**SEEKING A NEW MAINTAINER!** Interested in contributing to the ecosystem of PostCSS and Stylelint?
+Please open an issue if you'd like to take over maintenance of this package.

+---

 ## Purpose

 As of PostCSS 4.1, a single PostCSS process can accumulate messages from all of the plugins it uses.